 The opening of the Gospel calls to mind the passage in Luke, where Jesus travels with two of his disciples on the road to Emmaus.
-They did not recognize him until he opened the Scriptures and broke bread with them.
+Please read Luke 24.25-31.
+The disciples did not recognize him until he opened the Scriptures and broke bread with them.
 Our Lord explained how the Scriptures all pointed to him and it God alone who can open the Books.
-But the opening of books is also a symbol of judgement,
+But the opening of books is also a symbol of judgement, (Apocalypse 20)

 "Then I saw a great white throne and him who was seated on it.
 From his presence earth and sky fled away, and no place was found for them.
 And I saw the dead, great and small, standing before the throne, and books were opened.
 Then another book was opened, which is the book of life.
 And the dead were judged by what was written in the books, according to what they had done."

 Let us respond to the mercy of God and judge ourselves, amending our lives before that fearful day.